maciokeks/Vieta-s-formula/README.md

-# Vi-te-a
+# Vietea
-This is example of Viète’a program which count X1 and X2
+Simple program for counting X1 and X2 of square function using Vieta's formula.
+Wrtitten in c++ :)